 - Add cumin seeds.
 Once they begin to splutter, add the ginger, garlic and serrano pepper.

-- After a minute, add the paprika, coriander powder, amchur, kashmiri chili, turmeric, and salt.
+- After a minute, add the paprika, coriander powder, amchur, paprika, turmeric, and salt.

 - Add the watermelon rind and water and mix well.

 - Cover and cook for 10-12 minutes, stirring at the halfway mark.